 In 1917 John Barrymore and Frank Morgan were great together in a silent film RAFFLES THE AMATEUR CRACKSMAN, based on the story by E. W. Hornung.Barrymore and Frank Morgan make a great team and Barrymore's energy for a silent film is terrific.
 He says so much with his movements and without ever saying a word.
 Click here to read more Raffles, the Amateur Cracksman film;.

 This website took a couple of years to put together and Adamson went on a couple of trips to dig up many of the photographs.
-It began in 2002 and it does not seem like 15 years ago.
+I began in 2002 and it does not seem like 15 years ago.
 Time does fly.
 It has been overwhelming when dealing with so many interesting family members in the film and stage industry.
 If I have, overlooked a fact or important point, please share it with me.
 I am sure you will enjoy the photographic and portrait galleries.
 See Resourses and Links button for an excellent photographic book on John Barrymore and Dolores Costello.
 Since 2001-02 this website has been non-profit.
 Uncle Harold Adamson wrote his first song Time on My Hands, which I obviously had when I put this together.
 Harold wrote songs for John Barrymore in the film Long Lost Father and a song for a Lionel Barrymore film The Voice of Bugle Ann in the 1930s.
-Click on links if you want to see more on Robert Easton appears and John Barrymore III, both were in Civil War documentary at http://ciajfk.com/rufuseaston.html
+Click on links if you want to watch a Civil War Documentary, Robert Easton appears and John Barrymore III, did a voice over at http://ciajfk.com/rufuseaston.html